 13.3.B.
 Recommendations for existing and future protection needs of groundwater resources.
-Figure 13-7 (on file in the office of the Martin County Growth Management Department) shows potential areas for wellfield development recommended by the SFWMD (1987).
+Figure 13-7 (on the Martin County website) shows potential areas for wellfield development recommended by the SFWMD (1987).
 Two of these areas are located in Basin 5, in the most transmissive (productive) part of the aquifer in the southern part of the County.
-Evaluation of these areas and other areas of the County will be based on further studies of wellfield feasibility.
+Potential areas for wellfield development Evaluation of these areas and other areas of the County within the County will be based on further studies of wellfield feasibility studies.
 Wellfields in these locations could supplement the southeastern coastal region.
 The other four potential areas are located in Basin 2, which could supplement the north County peninsula area.

-Section 13.4. - Goals, Objectives, Measures and Policies
+Section 13.4.
+Goals, Objectives, Measures and Policies